Stabax/TinyConf/doc/GettingStarted.md

-There is nothing more to learn to start using TinyConf !\n More advanced methods are nevertheless available and documented in the stb::Class documentation page.
+There is nothing more to learn to start using TinyConf !\n More advanced methods are nevertheless available and documented in the stb::Config class documentation page.